strawlab/red-button-trigger-timestamp/firmware/README.md

 You should now have the file `red-button-trigger-timestamp-firmware.uf2` in the `target/thumbv6m-none-eabi/release` directory.
-This is the firmware file which you should flash to your disk.
+This is the firmware file which you should flash to your pico.

 ### Install firmware